Information Security at Swiss Re

 We involve all relevant internal and external stakeholders in our attempt to minimise the harm to Swiss Re and affected individuals.
 We are constantly monitoring the threat environment and have prepared lines of communication both internally and externally with forensic investigation partners, information-sharing centres, law enforcement and regulators.
 Our plans aim to mitigate and resolve such incidents to minimise harm to the company and to data subjects.

-Advice and guidance are also provided via the corporate intranet, reference cards and various brochures.
-Our security brochure, the "Cyber & Security Cookbook" covers the key cyber security dos and don'ts.
-Every chapter is tied to a recipe for a real menu and includes a short explanation, why the specific recipe is linked to the security topic.
-This cookbook offers employees practical day-to-day advice and helps them to protect themselves and the firm in the many different situations they encounter in their digital lives.
+Our primary security brochure, titled "SHIELD: Security Handbook: Information Essentials and Learning Document", covers the key cybersecurity dos and don'ts.
+Each chapter covers a key security-related topic, including data and cybersecurity, device and communication practices, physical safety, primary contacts and the risks associated with the standardisation of AI.
+The handbook offers employees practical day-to-day advice and helps them to protect themselves and the firm in the many different situations they encounter in their digital lives.

 Contact us: